IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/summaries.md

 # {Platform} {ComponentTitle} Summaries

-The {Platform} `{ComponentName}` has a **summaries** feature that functions on a per-column level as group footer. {Platform} grid summaries is powerful feature which enables the user to see column information in a separate container with a predefined set of default summary items, depending on the type of data within the column or by implementing a custom angular template in the `{ComponentName}`.
+The {Platform} `{ComponentName}` has a **summaries** feature that functions on a per-column level as group footer. {Platform} grid summaries is powerful feature which enables the user to see column information in a separate container with a predefined set of default summary items, depending on the type of data within the column or by implementing a custom  template in the `{ComponentName}`.

 ## {Platform} {ComponentTitle} Summaries Overview Example